 - The forms that may be used to access personal information or change information.

-Upon written request, and with assistance from Ontario Ringette Association, an individual may be informed of the existence, use and disclosure of his or her personal information and will be given access to that information.
+Upon written request, and with assistance from Ringette Ontario, an individual may be informed of the existence, use and disclosure of his or her personal information and will be given access to that information.
 As well, an individual is entitled to be informed of the source of the personal information along with an account of third parties to whom the information has been disclosed.

 Requested information will be disclosed to the individual within 30 days of receipt of the written request at no cost to the individual, or at nominal costs relating to photocopying expenses, unless there are reasonable grounds to extend the time limit.

 If personal information is inaccurate or incomplete, it will be amended as required.